-- 1. Select the Remove Face tool. - 2.
-The Message Line reads:
+1. Select the Remove Face tool.

-Remove Face: Pick faces of a solid to remove.
-[Shift=Extend] - 3.
-Select the face of the solid to remove.
+- 2. The Message Line reads: Remove Face: Pick faces of a solid to remove.
+[Shift=Extend] - Select the face of the solid to remove.
+To select more than one face he sur - Select the face of the solid to remove.
 To select more than one face be sure to hold down the SHIFT key before selecting the first face.